Birthday: December 28, 2004

 Nung comes from a poor family.
 His family is Hmong people.
 His parents work growing plants on a mountain farm.
 Unfortunately both his parents are opium addicts which have severely affected the family.
 Nung lives with them and helps on the farm.
 His parents do not have enough money and time to properly take care of their son.
 Nung was frequently absent from school as he had to help his parents to work.

 One day Sister Betty, from a small foundation in Nan province in the North of Thailand, went to Nung’s village and saw the difficulties of his life and became concerned about his future.
 She then contacted Fr.
 Peter and asked for help from our foundation.
-Finally, Nung was brought to our Drop-In Center with the hope that he receives the best education available, and therefore the possibility of a good future.
+Finally, Nung was brought to our Children’s Home with the hope that he receives the best education available, and therefore the possibility of a good future.
 When Nung was transferred into our care he came with Chai who he knew from his village.
 The two boys are very good friends and feel happy to be together; they have grown so close many people confuse them for brothers.